Lung Cancer Clinical Trial

-III.
-Following the aim 1 six month observation period, for subjects in aim 2 (n=375) who smoke or have recently quit smoking, and their household members who smoke (n=94), to conduct a 1 year smoking cessation intervention trial where subjects are randomized to UC or National Cancer Center Network (NCCN)-driven centralized telephone counseling and decision support (CTC/DS).
+3. Following the Aim 1 three month observation period, for subjects enrolled in Aim 2 (both phases) who smoke or have recently quit smoking (n=336), and their household members who smoke (n=84), to conduct a 1 year smoking cessation intervention trial where subjects are randomized by site to receive UC or National Cancer Center Network (NCCN)-driven centralized telephone counseling and decision support (CTC/DS).

 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM I (UC): Patients receive usual care and undergo collection of tumor tissue and blood sample for the repository.
 Patients who smoke or have recently quit smoking and their household members who smoke may also undergo smoking cessation via usual care or NCCN driven-CTC/DS.

 ARM II (AGIT/DS): Patients undergo collection of tumor tissue for analysis using FoundationOne assay and blood sample for analysis using FoundationACT blood circulating tumor DNA assay.
 Patients who smoke or have recently quit smoking and their household members who smoke may also undergo smoking cessation via usual care or NCCN driven-CTC/DS.